 Instructions

-- Peel pumpkin and cut into even-sized chunks.
-Place on tray, drizzle over olive oil and toss around with your hands to coat.
-Roast pumpkin in the oven for approximately 45 minutes or until super soft and starting to caramelize at the edges.
+- Peel the pumpkin and cut into even-sized chunks.
+Place on the lined baking tray.
+Sprinkle over the cumin, cinnamon and add a generous sprinkle of salt and pepper.
+Drizzle over the olive oil and toss it all around with your hands to coat the pumpkin.
+Roast in the oven for approximately 45 minutes or until the pumpkin is super soft and starting to caramelise at the edges.

-- While the pumpkin is roasting, peel the ginger and gather the rest of the ingredients.
+- While the pumpkin is cooling a little, peel the ginger and gather the rest of the ingredients.

-- Place cooked pumpkin, chicken broth/stock, coconut milk, ginger, cumin and cinnamon into blender jug.
+- Place cooked pumpkin, chicken broth/stock, coconut milk and ginger into the blender jug.
 Blend until super smooth.
 Season with salt and pepper to taste.

 - To serve, heat a portion of the soup in a saucepan over the stove (or microwave the soup if that’s more convenient for you).
 Enjoy!